mccurcio/100_days_of_code/README.md

-# 100_days_of_code
+# code_notes

-On 9/29/2020 I decided to code every day for 100 days.
+On 9/29/2020 I decided to store my code notes.
 I code quite often but I do not document it.
 Now I will.

 ### Rules